 When I first heard that sticky rice with mango (Khao Niaow Ma Muang) was a popular dessert in Thailand, I thought ‘where’s the chocolate?’.
 But, after tasting this classic made with Thai sweet rice I forgot all about its lack of cocoa.

-My favorite one was at Brown Rice Organic Bistro.
+It is served at many restaurants around Chiang Mai, but my favorite one was at Brown Rice Organic Bistro.